ErikKalkoken/django-eve-auth/README.md

 ## Features

-- User can login with via EVE SSO.
+- User can login via EVE SSO.
 New user accounts will automatically be created from the Eve character.
 - Users keep their account as long as the character does not change ownership
 - Template tag for creating user icons from the related eve character portrait
 - Fully tested